|Overall Rating||It´s OK|

 Turn Initiation and Carving: Pretty easy edge to edge and really fun to lay into a carve.
 In a little harder snow it feels like you have to lean just a little bit further to get into a harder turn.
 That could be in my mind but I that’s what I felt.
 Carving is really fun without as much effort as you would have to put into boards like the Undisputed.

-Uneven Terrain: This mid flexing board does really well here for a bigger freeride board.
-It’s not to hard to deal with end of a crowded day kind of snow.
+Uneven Terrain: This mid-flexing board does really well here for a bigger freeride board.
+It’s not too hard to deal with the end of a crowded day kind of snow.

-Also the Bataleon Omni has a moderate flex for a freeride board so that combined with the freeride TBT will make for a pretty forgiving ride in the Freeride world.
+Also, the Bataleon Omni has a moderate flex for a freeride board so that combined with the freeride TBT will make for a pretty forgiving ride in the Freeride world.
 It’s not bad for an intermediate looking to develop their freeride skills.
-Edge to edge is a little bit different than camber but you can get use to it.
-It’s a little less fun in hard pack than a traditional camber board but it still works well.
+Edge to edge is a little bit different than camber but you can get used to it.
+It’s a little less fun in hardpack than a traditional camber board but it still works well.

 Bataleon Tripple Base Tech Explained by Bataleon

 Bataleon Omni Specs

 Bataleon Omni User Reviews